Stretching. Does it work – a critical review of evidence?

 Accurate diagnosis & correct management

-Diagnosis (click on diagnosis) can be faulty and any treatment applied may be misjudged.
-Problems arise when the condition is assumed to be due to a heel spur; a piece of jutting out bone, or that it will settle down with a tablet or capsule designed to deal with inflammation.
+Diagnosis can be faulty and any treatment applied may be misjudged.
+Problems arise when the condition is assumed to be due to a heel spur; a piece jutting out of the bone, or that it will settle down with a tablet or capsule designed to deal with inflammation.
 It is misjudged because the length of time that the problem has festered means that there is no distinction between acute and chronic forms of heel pain.

 That first step in the morning…